indrayam/java-container/README.md

 1. I used `5.
 Building an Application with Spring Boot` to create a simple SpringBoot app.
 After that, I created the `Dockerfile` and `launch.sh` files based on reference `2.
 Dockerizing Java 10 Spring Boot app`.
 The result is all in this repo

+2. Build the SpringBoot App

+> `mvn package && java -jar target/gs-spring-boot-0.1.0.jar`

-2. Build the Docker image
+3. Build the Docker image

 > `d build -t helloworld .`

-3. Run the Docker Image
+4. Run the Docker Image

 > `d run -d --name sbdemo -p 8080:8080 -e JAVA_XMX='1g' -e JAVA_XMS='512m' helloworld`